Employer Insights

 Oregon Continuation of Coverage and COBRA Laws

-• A family member loses their job
+• A family member loses his or her job

 • A family member maintains employment but loses health coverage because hours are cut